ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 - You learn about cryptography, how computers and software make their information and operations secure
 - Not many schools offer things like this, very unique opportunity
 - Burleson is a very famous researcher in the field
-	- Because so, he doesn’t seem to care about this class and gives all his work to the Tas
+	- Because so, he doesn’t seem to care about this class and gives all his work to the TAs
 	- I like to say that when you go to class and see the slides for the first time, so is Burleson
-- Labs are hard, get ready for some long days in DooDoo hall
+- Labs are hard, get ready for some long days in DooDoo Hall (which is literally a shipping container with computers in it)
-	- If you are interested in these labs, take 332 next semester
+	- If you are interested in these labs, take ECE 332 next semester
 - Homeworks are easy
 - Exams are reasonable